 As part of the Company's business strategy, the Company has acquired and may make further acquisitions of assets or businesses related to, or complementary to, its current operations.
-Any acquisitions will be accompanied by certain risks including inability to retain key employees of acquired companies, impairment of relationships with clients and business partners, exposure to unknown liabilities of acquired companies, higher than anticipated acquisition costs and expenses, increased investments in management and operational personnel, financial and management systems and facilities, the difficulty and expense of integrating operations and personnel of acquired companies, disruption of ongoing business, diversion of management's time and attention, and possible dilution to shareholders.
+The Company has also devoted significant time and resources recruiting new investment advisors.
+Any acquisitions or large recruiting initiatives will be accompanied by certain risks including inability to retain key employees of acquired companies, inability to onboard clients of new advisors, impairment of relationships with clients and business partners, exposure to unknown liabilities of acquired companies, higher than anticipated acquisition costs and expenses, increased investments in management and operational personnel, financial and management systems and facilities, the difficulty and expense of integrating operations and personnel of acquired companies or onboarded advisor teams, disruption of ongoing business, diversion of management's time and attention, and possible dilution to shareholders.
 In addition, acquisitions often involve the recording of a significant amount of goodwill and other intangible assets.
 Under IFRS, the Company must assess, at least annually and potentially more frequently, whether the value of goodwill and other indefinite-lived intangible assets has been impaired.
 Amortizing intangible assets will be assessed for impairment in the event of an impairment indicator.
 Any reduction or impairment of the value of goodwill or other intangible assets will result in a charge against earnings, which could materially adversely affect the Company's results of operations and shareholders' equity in future periods.